A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Results and Analysis

-LLM-based planners could fail for giving up (i.e., stating that no plan or pose was possible), timing out, or exhausting the Gemini API limit of $10^6$ TPM.
-Giving up is the only planning failure that cannot be overcome with additional computation.
+LLM-based planners can fail for giving up (i.e., stating that no plan or pose was possible), timing out, or exhausting the token limit.
+When used for \abstraction{} design, they can also produce a plan that is valid under the generated abstraction but invalid in the ground-truth domain.
+Giving up and generating invalid plans cannot be overcome with additional computation.
 Fig.~\ref{fig:failureReasons} shows the fraction of problems that failed for each reason.
-Out of a total of $2\,335$ failures, $1\,572$ ($67\%$) were due to time-outs, $78$ ($3\%$) were due to token limits, and $685$ ($29\%$) were due to planning errors.
 While resource constraints were the main culprit for most failures of LLM-based methods, LLM planners made multiple errors beyond such constraints.
-Note that these constraints are not artificial (though their magnitudes may vary): robotics applications necessitate planning within time and computation budgets.
-We can further identify the algorithm-problem combinations for which time-outs did not dominate the failures. \bilevel{} methods failed primarily due to giving up in the Blocked domain, as did \adaptive{}-\poses{} (\direct{} and \thinking{}) and \adaptive{}-\integrated{} (\direct{}) in Rovers domains.
-Token limit failures were exclusive to \direct{} methods, primarily in Packing domains for \adaptive{}-\integrated{}, \bilevel{}-\poses{}, and \bilevel{}-\pddl{}+\poses{}.
+Note that these constraints are not artificial: robotics applications necessitate planning within time and computation budgets.
+We can further identify the algorithm-problem combinations for which time-outs did not dominate the failures.
+For Gemini 2.5 Flash, \bilevel{} methods failed primarily due to giving up in the Blocked domain, as did most \adaptive{} methods that sample continuous values in Rovers domains.
+For Gemini 3 Flash, only sampling-generating failures in Rovers domains were caused primarily by giving up.
+For GPT-5 mini, the majority of \direct{} methods failed by giving up in all domains. \abstraction{}-design approaches across LLMs and domains failed frequently for generating invalid plans.